Anduin2017/AnduinOS-Docs/Skills/Developing/Build-Your-Own-Kernel.md

 This command will build the Kernel using all the available CPU cores.

+??? tip "What if the build fails?"

+    If the build fails, you need to fix the issue and run the `make` command again.

+    To know what the exact issue is, you can rebuild with a single thread and verbose mode.

+    ```bash title="Rebuild to review the error"
+    make -j1 V=1
+    ```

 ## Step 5 - Install the Kernel

 Now, you can install the Kernel.